15 Affordable and Healthy Fish Recipes

 One of the most affordable seafood options, canned tuna isn’t just for lunch sandwiches.
 Try this hand-held omelette that cooks up in less than 15 minutes for a power-packed protein breakfast.

-Start your day with this protein-rich shrimp and artichoke frittata.
+Start your day with this protein-rich shrimp frittata.
 Thanks to the eggs and frozen shrimp, the dish packs an affordable protein punch.
 Plus, the artichokes provide healthy fiber.

 Healthy fish recipes for lunch